-• subsection 24(4) of the NSCA states that "No licence shall be issued, renewed, amended or replaced - and no authorization to transfer one given - unless, in the opinion of the Commission, the applicant or, in the case of an application for an authorization to transfer the licence, the transferee paragraphs (a) and (e) of section 26 of the NSCA state that "Subject to the regulations, no person shall, except in accordance with a licence, (a) possess, transfer, import, export, use or abandon a nuclear substance, prescribed equipment or prescribed information [...]
+- subsection 24(4) of the NSCA states that "No licence shall be issued, renewed, amended or replaced and no authorization to transfer one given unless, in the opinion of the Commission, the applicant or, in the case of an application for an authorization to transfer the licence, the transferee - (a) is qualified to carry on the activity that the licence will authorize the licensee to carry on; and - (b) will, in carrying on that activity, make adequate provision for the protection of the environment, the health and safety of persons and the maintenance of national security and measures required to implement international obligations to which Canada has agreed." - paragraphs (a) and (e) of section 26 of the NSCA state that "Subject to the regulations, no person shall, except in accordance with a licence, - (a) possess, transfer, import, export, use or abandon a nuclear substance, prescribed equipment or prescribed information - [...] - (e) prepare a site for, construct, operate, modify, decommission or abandon a nuclear facility"